dimas/proxybricks/README.md

 Notes:
 * This is sort of a reverse proxy - from the browser standpoint it behaves as a target server.
 You do not configure any proxy server in the browser, just point it to `localhost:8080` instead of the real target.
-* The 'ProxyingRequestHandler' will modify request headers changing the `Host` header value from whatever your browser put there to the specified remote host.
+* The `ProxyingRequestHandler` will modify request headers changing the `Host` header value from whatever your browser put there to the specified remote host.
 * Note that `ProxyingRequestHandler` only translates to HTTPS targets.
 If you need HTTP, you can fix it by creating a subclass and overriding its `connect_target` method.

 ## Combining them together